Reef Aquarium Sumps are something that can be very simple and easy to set up if you know a few things about what you are trying to do.

 This is done by:

-- Return line outlet only submerged about 1/2″ below the surface of the display tank.
+- Return line outlet only submerged the minimum amount below the surface of the display tank.

 - Correct height of standpipes in overflow box – water will drain to level of lowest inlet in the box when the return pump shuts off.